-The movement of the claws are done by a servo mounted with a flat disk on top of the right gear.
-The rotation of the servo allows the claws to grip an object or release it.
-There is a hole under each gear, which are mounted on the plugs illustrated on the gripper platform.
+The movement of the claws (Figure 22) are done by a servo mounted with a flat disk on top of the right gear.
+The rotation of the servo allows the claws to grip and release an object.
+There is a hole under each gear, which are made for attachment for the plugs illustrated on the gripper platform (Figure 21).

 The lid for the claws